Too Old to Rock 'n' Roll: Too Young to Die!

 Too Old to Rock 'n' Roll: Too Young to Die! is the ninth studio album released by British band Jethro Tull, recorded between November 1975 and January 1976 and released in April 1976.
 It is the first album to include bassist John Glascock who also contributed backing vocals.
-Too Old to Rock 'n' Roll: Too Young to Die! is the last Jethro Tull concept album, which follows the story of Ray Lomas, an aging rocker who finds fame with the changes of musical trends.
+Too Old to Rock 'n' Roll: Too Young to Die! is a concept album, which follows the story of Ray Lomas, an aging rocker who finds fame with the changes of musical trends.
 It was Jethro Tull's only album of the 1970s not to achieve Gold certification.

 Overview

 Recording

 Like their previous album, Minstrel in the Gallery, the band recorded the album in the Maison Rouge Mobile Studio.
 They recorded "Too Old to Rock 'n' Roll: Too Young to Die" and "The Chequered Flag (Dead or Alive)" along with the outtakes "Salamander's Rag Time", "Commercial Traveller" and "Advertising Man (Unfinished backing track)" on 19 and 20 November 1975, "Big Dipper" on 3 January 1976, "Pied Piper" and "Quizz Kid" on 4 and 5 January, "Taxi Grab", "Pied Piper", "Crazed Institution" and "Old Rocker (Quizz Kid intro)" on 8 January, "From a Dead Beat to an Old Greaser", "Salamander" and "Pied Piper" along with the outtake "A Small Cigar (acoustic version)" on 12 January, and finally "Bad-Eyed and Loveless" along with the outtake "A Small Cigar (orchestral version)" on 27 January 1976.